gentoolink/gentoolinkcom/content/pages/services.md

 ![Website Creation](/images/computer-files.jpg)

+###Secure Websites

 I can create a website for you.
 I am currently specializing in secure static websites.
 Static websites are more secure and cost less to host than database driven websites like WordPress.

+Most small businesses only require a brochure style website.
+These type of websites usually do not require frequent updates so are quite suitable for static website architecture.

 The important thing is you have a website that fits your needs.
+And everyone's needs are unique.
 Let's get together to discuss your needs.
 I am based out of Maple Ridge, BC.

-## Hosting
+#### Hosting

 Hosting and [Let's Encrypt SSL](https://letsencrypt.org/) is provided with hosting services. ***Extra fees may apply.***

-### Social Media Setup
+#### Social Media Setup
 If you do not have a prescence on social media in 2018...you need one for 2019.
 Facebook is part of that solution;but not the only solution.
 A Facebook page should not be an alternative to your own website.

+##Pay triubute to a loved one who has passed with a dedicated website

 ### Memorial Website